RebafC/RebafC/README.md

 - 🌱 I’m currently learning more about git all the time
 - 💞️ I’m looking to collaborate on ...
 I'm open to ideas.

-It might look like I have lots of repositories but only 1 is my own work, and only on a small number have I raised an issue. but I grow more adventurous ll the time.
+It might look like I have lots of repositories but only 1 is my own work, and only on a small number have I raised an issue.
+But I grow more adventurous all the time.
 <!---
 - 📫 How to reach me ...